PILCEK8181/social-media-bot-detection/doc/directory.md

 # Directory Structure Overview

+Patrik Žáček - xzacekp00
+BUT FIT (Brno University of Technology, Faculty of Information Technology) Bachelor's Thesis 2026 - Detection of Fake Accounts on Social Media Networks

 This document provides a brief overview of the project directory structure for the Social Media Bot Detection system.

 ## Root Level Files